Monday, September 18, 2023

 In the Philippines, the cost of a medical exam for overseas job applicants typically ranges from around PHP 1,500 to PHP 7,000, or roughly USD 30 to USD 140, although it can be higher or lower depending on the specific requirements of the employer and the type of exam needed.

-It is important to note that the cost of medical exams may not be covered by the employer, and the applicant may be responsible for covering the cost of the exams themselves.
+It is significant to note that the applicant might be responsible for paying for the medical exams themselves if the employer does not cover the costs.
 Additionally, the cost of medical exams may be higher for applicants who require additional testing or screening due to underlying medical conditions or other factors.

 Phase 1 vs Phase 2 medical exams

-In order to obtain employment abroad, Filipinos must undergo two medical examinations: Phase 1 and Phase 2 medical examinations.
+In order to obtain employment abroad, Filipinos must undergo two medical examinations: Phase 1 and Phase 2.

 Phase 1 medical examinations are conducted in the Philippines prior to the worker’s departure for the country of destination.
 To prevent the spread of infectious diseases, the Philippine Overseas Employment Administration (POEA) requires workers to undergo medical examinations prior to working abroad.